lkerr/groundfish-MSE/documentation/branchDescriptions.md

 * **multistock**: Branch dedicated to developing the initial multistock approach where management & fishing are applied to stocks in order via loops.

+* **realized_catch**: Branch dedicated to developing and integrating the alternative implementations of the management advice, i.e., producing the realized catch given the harvest regulation.

 --------
 ## Stale / deleted branches